Dalia, Israel: History

 In 1944 youth from the kibbutz organized a group, which later joined the Palmach militia.
 One of their members died in the "Night of the Bridges", an operation by the Jewish militias against bridges on the borders of Mandatory Palestine.
 They fought with the Yiftah Brigade during the 1948 Arab–Israeli War and some of them established Kibbutz Harel.
 In 1947 the kibbutz housed a nationwide squad leader course for the Palmach.
-During the war, an Egyptian plane was downed near the kibbutz and its pilot was caught and put in the kibbutz' cowshed, which drew the children's attention.
-The kibbutz helped the war effort by donating its only truck and also using the local facilities to help Israel's military industries.
+During the war, an Egyptian plane was downed near the kibbutz and the pilot was held in the kibbutz cowshed..
+The kibbutz donated its only truck to assist the war effort and coopted its industrial facilities.

 Culture

 Cultural and communal activities flourished in the kibbutz.
 A folk-dancing festival organized by Gurit Kadman in 1944 was held at the "Khan" on the kibbutz during the festival of Shavuot.
 The Book of Ruth (Megilat Ruth) was the theme of the festival, and residents of the various settlements in this region took part.
 Among the participants was Yemeni Jewish Sara Levi-Tanai, who founded the Inbal Dance Theater company in 1949.
 The festival lasted for two days, with 200 dancers and 3,000 viewers.
 Three years later, in 1947, a second dance festival was held in the natural amphitheater beside the kibbutz.
 At this festival, several hundred dancers participated, watched by some ten thousand people from all over the country.
 Kibbutz theatre director Shulamit Bat-Dori directed the last two dance festivals held at Kibbutz Dalia, in 1958 and 1968.
 The 1958 production spotlighted 1,500 dancers, while the 1968 festival featured 3,000 dancers and attracted 60,000 audience members.